 Three to five years after receiving their B.S. from Maine Maritime Academy, typical Marine Engineering Technology graduates are expected to be:

-- Versatile engineering technologists with the technical and managerial skills necessary to enter a variety of different careers in the marine engineering technology areas of operations, maintenance, and manufacturing.
+1. Versatile engineering technologists with the technical and managerial skills necessary to enter a variety of different careers in the field of marine engineering technology areas of operations, maintenance, and manufacturing.

 Outcomes of the Marine Engineering Technology Major

-c.
-An ability to conduct, analyze and interpret experiments and apply experimental results to improve processes.
+4. An ability to conduct standard tests, measurements, and experiments and to analyze and interpret the results to improve processes.

-e.
-An ability to function effectively on teams.
+5. An ability to function effectively as a member as well as a leader on technical teams.

 For a list of courses per year, by semester, see the Undergraduate Course Catalog.